badlydrawnrob/anki/source/data/data-simple.md

         A simple `question->answer` card;
         we're asking the question: "what does this code do?", e.g:

-        - A function with an output you have to guess.
+        - A function with an output you have to guess
-        - A class with a method that you need to call.
+        - A class with a method that you need to call

     - Docs:
         http://tinyurl.com/anki-simple-card